 And it appears that their instructions must be followed to the letter.

 According to the source, the main reason behind Kamal’s sudden dismissal was a last-minute programming change to what turned out to be his final show with “DMC Evening” on August 2.
-Kamal reportedly asked his production team to postpone one of the segments of the show to another day to allow for more discussion time on what was an already packed episode.
+Kamal reportedly asked his production team to postpone one of the segments of the show to another day to allow for more discussion time on what was already a packed episode.

 As punishment for not following orders, the channel fired not only Kamal, but his entire production team as well, the source said, despite mediation efforts by several senior staffers at the channel to keep some team members on board.
 The hasty dismissals appear to be a clear message to people working at other channels to not deviate in the slightest from the programming instructions handed down to them.